-We identify the most stable O\ adsorption site at atoms A, B and C and the most stable TS at atoms B and C for each candidate.
-The candidates are plotted in Figure 7 according to their predicted reaction energy ( $\Delta E^{Pred}$ ) and predicted activation energy ( $E_a^{Pred}$ ).
-We highlight the complexity of COOR on fcc(111) surfaces by plotting O\ hollow, O\ bridge and O\ on-top IS with circles, triangles and diamonds, respectively, and by plotting \CO-top and O\-bridge TS in black and \CO-top and O\-top TS in magenta.
+We identify the most stable O^{} adsorption site at atoms A, B and C and the most stable TS at atoms B and C for each candidate.
+The candidates are plotted in Figure 7 according to their predicted reaction energy (ΔE^{Pred}) and predicted activation energy (E_a^{Pred}).
+We highlight the complexity of COOR on fcc(111) surfaces by plotting O^{} hollow, O^{} bridge and O^{} on-top IS with circles, triangles and diamonds, respectively, and by plotting CO-top and O^{}-bridge TS in black and CO-top and O^{}-top TS in magenta.
 It turns out that at least one candidate exists for every combination of the three IS and two TS.

-The calculated $E_a$ and $\Delta E$ for the pure metals (Au, Cu, Pd, Pt and Ru) are also plotted in Figure 7 (red circles).
-The pure metals by themselves map out a BEP relation for COOR, i.e. $E_a$ gets smaller at more negative $\Delta E$ .
+The calculated E_a and ΔE for the pure metals (Au, Cu, Pd, Pt and Ru) are also plotted in Figure 7 (red circles).
+The pure metals by themselves map out a BEP relation for COOR, i.e. E_a gets smaller at more negative ΔE .
 However, it is clear that some of the predicted candidates lie well below the pure metal BEP relation and have low predicted activation energies without having as negative predicted reaction energies.
-Our model reveals one way to improve upon the pure metals, namely by changing the element at position A to something that binds O\ weaker than the metals at positions B and C. This will weaken the IS, but according to our model not affect $E{TS}$ hereby reducing $E_a$ .
-The study 53 by Z. Wang and P. Hu uses a different approach than ours to rationally tailor multi-metallic surfaces for COOR and also find that they can break the pure metal BEP relations.
+Our model reveals one way to improve upon the pure metals, namely by changing the element at position A to something that binds O^{} weaker than the metals at positions B and C. This will weaken the IS, but according to our model not affect E{TS} hereby reducing E_a .
+The study53 by Z. Wang and P. Hu uses a different approach than ours to rationally tailor multi-metallic surfaces for COOR and also find that they can break the pure metal BEP relations.
 Their COOR active site seems to use the above strategy with strong binding Ir atoms at positions B and C and the weaker binding Pd at position A.

 The catalyst candidates need to fulfill three requirements to be good catalysts for COOR.
-Firstly, they should have the lowest possible $E_a$ .
-Secondly, the reaction energy should be less downhill than -0.8 eV such that the \O + \CO IS is downhill in DFT reaction energy compared to the water gas shift reactants (CO(g)+H2O(g)).
-And thirdly, the reaction energy should not be too much uphill such that $CO_2(g)$ formation is possible and the backreaction is not overly favored.
-The green area in Figure 7 indicate the optimal catalyst region and is defined by having $E_a < 0.9$ eV and reaction energy in the interval $-0.8 < \Delta E < 0.5$ eV.
+Firstly, they should have the lowest possible E_a .
+Secondly, ΔE should be less downhill than -0.7 eV such that the O + CO IS is downhill in DFT reaction energy compared to the water gas shift reactants (CO(g) + H2O(g)).
+And thirdly, the reaction energy should not be too much uphill such that CO2(g) formation is possible and the backreaction is not overly favored.
+The green area in Figure 7 indicates the optimal catalyst region and is defined by having $E_a < 0.9$ eV and reaction energy in the interval $-0.7 < \Delta E < 0.5$ eV.
 The predicted points that lie somewhat close to the green area are therefore interesting for further analyzes.